dosisod/skull/docs/c-integration.md

 3
 ```

-The `Skull.h` header is already included when compiling C code via `skull`.
+The Skull headers are already included when compiling C code via `skull`.

 ## Using Skull in your C code